 If the injury victim were trespassing on the dog owner’s property, the owner wouldn’t be liable for any bites.
 An attempted trespass can also remove the strict liability.
 Furthermore, if the person were trying to commit a criminal offense, a dog bite wouldn’t create liability.
 Notably, though, the crime mustn’t be a “minor misdemeanor.”

 If the dog were teased, tormented, or abused, the owner wouldn’t be liable if the dog bites its attacker in defense.
 In addition, the plaintiff would have to prove they didn’t tease, torment, or abuse the dog.

 Both actions can provoke the dog to attack a person.
 If the dog does, it wouldn’t matter that the victim was acting innocently or unintentionally.
 However, the case is different if the dog bit a child.
 Again, Ohio law protects solicitors, such as door-to-door salespersons, from dog bites, even if they don’t have permits.

-How Much Is a Dog Bite Lawyer?
+How Much Is a Columbus Dog Bite Lawyer?

 Many Ohio residents with dog bite wounds are hesitant to file a dog bite claim.
 They’re often skeptical because of the costs of hiring an experienced dog bite lawyer.
 This fear is understandable because medical bills are already high.
 Therefore, adding the costs of hiring bite attorneys may be too much to bear.

 Fortunately, there’s a way out.
-Like most personal injury attorneys, Ohio dog bite lawyers also work on a contingency fee basis.
+Like most personal injury attorneys, Columbus dog bite lawyers also work on a contingency fee basis.
 A contingency fee arrangement means that personal injury clients don’t pay any upfront fees.
 Instead, they pay the attorney fees from their settlement or judgment amount.